caspg/remote_stack/README.md

 [] scrap jobs from remoteok.io (but make sure that filter out jobs from other boards)

+[] make scrapers more fault tolerant:
+  * fetch job links -> reverse them -> loop instead of map -> scrap and save one by one
+  * if job fails, after fix we can just restart it and continue saving newer jobs

+FUTURE:

 [] try to extract tags from description and title (NLP?)

 ## Deployment